Reference

 FlagDescription

---days <n>Token lifetime (default: 90)
+--days <n>Token lifetime in days (default: 90)

 --name <label>Human-readable token label